Loading...

 This lesson is about making bruschetta.

-Let's get started, shall we?
-So what are we going to learn by the end of the lesson?
 Well, in this lesson, you'll be able to use your food skills to make bruschetta.

 It's really great.

-And here are a few keywords that I want to go through first of all which we are going to cover in today's lesson.
+And here are a few key words that I want to go through, first of all, which we are going to cover in today's lesson.

-And this is a type of grilled bread, which is rubbed with garlic, and it has different toppings on.
+And the first one is bruschetta, and this is a type of grilled bread, which is rub with garlic and it has different toppings on.

-You're going to be making this.
+You are going to be making this.

-The next one is fermented, and this is a process which changes a food or drink, and it's caused by bacteria or yeast.
+The next one is fermented, and this is a process which changes a food or drink and it's caused by bacteria or yeast.

-And this is a substance that's used to curdle the milk, producing curds and whey, and that's how we make cheese.
+And the last one is rennet, and this is a substance that's used to curdle the milk producing curds and whey, and that's how we make cheese.

 So let's get started with the first part of the lesson, which is all around bruschetta origins.

-So bruschetta can be traced back to ancient Rome.
+So bruschetta can be traced back to ancient Rome, and bruschetta is an Italian antipasto.

-Do you remember?
-It's a dish eaten before a meal.
+Remember, it's a dish eaten before a meal.

-Another Italian antipasto includes things like vegetables in oil or vinegar, things like mushrooms or artichoke hearts.
+Another Italian antipasto includes things like vegetables in oil or vinegar, things like mushrooms or artichoke carts, or perhaps meat and fish, things like anchovies or perhaps different types of olives.

 You may have seen green ones as well as black ones.

-Also, various types of cheeses, such as provolone or perhaps mozzarella too.
+Also, various types of cheeses such as provolone or perhaps mozzarella too.

 And when we're looking at bruschetta itself, it comprises these things.